boughtonp/cfpassphrase/readme.md

 STATUS
 ------

-This is a pre-release version of cfPassphrase, and is not yet ready for general use.
+This is a release candidate of cfPassphrase, and should be used with care.

-Version: 0.0.000
+Version: 0.1-rc
-Released: n/a
+Released: 2013-07-07

 To check latest release, visit http://sorcerersisle.com/projects:cfpassphrase.html